We’ve all been there: the deadline is looming, yet the task remains untouched. It’s time to break the cycle of procrastination

 What is procrastination?

 Procrastination is the habit of delaying tasks or decisions, often choosing to do less important activities instead of tackling higher priority work.
-While it might seem harmless, procrastination can stem from deeper issues and have significant consequences.
+While it might seem harmless, procrastination can stem from deeper issues and have significant consequences on your wellbeing and career.

 Some people procrastinate because they’re afraid they might fail.
 This fear can create a safety net: if things go poorly, they can blame the lack of time rather than their ability.